godinezsteven1/AI-SignLanguage/README.md

 ```

 ### 4. Verify Setup
-To make sure everything is working, try running a basic script, such as `hand_tracking.py`, to ensure TensorFlow and Mediapipe are installed correctly.
+To make sure everything is working, try running the `hand_tracking.py` script to ensure TensorFlow and Mediapipe are installed correctly.

 ```bash
 python hand_tracking.py